J.C. Penney reaches tentative rescue deal, averting liquidation | Business

 J.C.
 Penney Co Inc reached a tentative deal with landlords and lenders valued at $1.75 billion to rescue the beleaguered department store chain from bankruptcy proceedings, averting a liquidation that would have threatened roughly 70,000 jobs and represented one of the most significant business collapses following the coronavirus pandemic, a company lawyer said.
 Mall owners Simon Property Group Inc and Brookfield Property Partners LP have teamed up to acquire J.C.
 Penney’s retail operations and are putting the finishing touches on an agreement, Joshua Sussberg, a Kirkland & Ellis LLP lawyer representing the company, said during a brief court hearing Wednesday, confirming an earlier Reuters report.

 The restructured retailer is expected to operate about 650 stores, people familiar with the matter previously told Reuters.
 Hedge funds and private-equity firms financing J.C.
-Penney's bankruptcy, meanwhile, would take ownership of 161 of those stores and separate distribution centers after forgiving portions of the Plano, Texas-based company's $5 billion debt load, Sussberg said.
-These lenders, led by H/2 Capital Partners, would own those assets in two separate real estate investment trusts.
+Penney’s bankruptcy would take ownership of 161 of those stores and separate distribution centers after forgiving portions of the Plano, Texas-based company’s $5 billion debt load, Sussberg said.
+These lenders, led by H/2 Capital Partners, would own those assets in two separate property companies.

 J.C.
 Penney is also in discussions with Wells Fargo & Co for roughly $2 billion to finance its emergence from bankruptcy proceedings, Sussberg said.
 In the end, J.C.
 Penney will have about $1 billion of cash to fund its business when the deal closes, Sussberg said.
 The iconic 118-year-old retailer, which went public at the start of the Great Depression, filed for bankruptcy in a Texas court in May after the pandemic forced it to temporarily close its then nearly 850 stores.